AndreyPodlesni/UsbKeyboardSniffer/README.md

 -   Real-time monitoring of keyboard inputs as text.
 -   Storage of raw input data on an SD card, with the information saved in a text file that can be easily downloaded.
 -   The ability to view the entire keyboard HID (Human Interface Device) structure in real-time, including up to six characters that can be pressed simultaneously, along with the status of control keys (Ctrl, Shift, Start, Alt) and a timestamp featuring the date and time.
--   An option to download the complete HID structure data in CSV format.
+-   An option to download the complete Key Log HID structure data in CSV format.
 That is stored in a memory card
 -   Capability to set the internal real-time clock and date of the controller.
 -   Remote key injection feature, allowing the user to send keystrokes to the host computer from afar.
 -   A "rick roll" button designed for practical jokes, which opens the music video for Rick Astley's "Never Gonna Give You Up" on the remote computer.